alanpeixinho/kernelci-regzbot/docs/reference.md

  * `#regzbot fix: <patch subject>|<commit-id>`

-   Tells regzbot the regression is fixed or is going to be fixed by by a commit with the git summary <patch subject> or the specified <commit-id>.
+   Tells regzbot the regression is fixed or is going to be fixed by by a commit with the git summary `<patch subject>` or the specified `<commit-id>`.
 If the commit is found in the tree where the regression occurred, regzbot will mark the regression immediately as 'fixed'; for all other cases it will consider the regression as 'fix incoming' and look out for mails with <patch subject>, until the commit shows up in the appropriate tree.

-   The <git commit summary> can be quoted, but doesn't have to be.
+   The `<patch subject>` can be quoted, but doesn't have to be.

  * `#regzbot invalid: [reason]`